akinwilson/heed/README.md

 Unfortunately, the dataset used in this application is private.
 So running the entire pipeline end to end may not work with a single command for you.
 Nethertheless, you can used your own [binary classification](https://en.wikipedia.org/wiki/Binary_classification) dataset from the audio domain to substitute for the one used in this repository, or remove the `fitting` service from the `docker-compose.yaml` file and use a pre-trained model that accompanies this repository.

-To spin up the model fitting job, model serving and webserver containers, please run:
+To spin up the model fitting job, serving and web server containers, please run:
 ```
 docker-compose -f docker-compose.yaml up
 ```